Updated on September 6, 2022

 Treatment

-If your high blood pressure medication is causing your pupils to constrict to a pinpoint size, talk to your doctor about alternatives.
+If your high blood pressure medication is causing pinpoint pupils, talk to your doctor about alternatives.

 5. Horner syndrome

-Horner syndrome (Bernard-Horner syndrome or oculosympathetic palsy) is a rare condition that may result from a tumor, stroke, spinal cord lesions, or brainstem damage.8 This condition affects the sympathetic nerve, which mediates pupil dilation.
+Horner syndrome is a rare condition that affects the sympathetic nerve branch of the central nervous system, which mediates pupil dilation.

 According to research, Horner syndrome occurs in approximately 1 in 6,000 people and affects any age and ethnicity.9